- Find Help

 CMHA/PEI has developed a new resource kit, “Supporting Children and Youth to Grieve After Suicide Loss”, to help parents and caregivers support children and youth who have experienced the loss of a loved one to suicide.
 The kit will help explain death and suicide to children and youth using language and concepts they understand and offers a variety of activities to assist them in working through some of the feelings associated with suicide loss.

 The new kit is available in two formats; a virtual kit and in hard-copy.
 Below is our virtual kit that includes pdf documents matching the hard copy kit that you may print off for use at home, along with additional resources.
-To request a hard-copy kit, please contact our Suicide Prevention & Life Promotion Unit:
+To request more information, contact Julia, the Director of Community Education and Peer Support.

 Before introducing any of the materials in the kit to a child or youth, we encourage you to review the Parent/Caregiver Booklet.
 It will help you to gain a better understanding of the unique needs of children and youth who are grieving the loss of a loved one to suicide.